Tech Brief: Enhancing Azure Virtual Desktop

 Experience - Personalization

-In a non-persistent VDI environment, which includes WVD, users often require some level of personalization.
+In a non-persistent VDI environment, which includes AVD, users often require some level of personalization.
 Without persistent personalization, users are required to configure OS/app settings with every session.

-Microsoft incorporates FSLogix containers into a WVD environment.
+Microsoft incorporates FSLogix containers into a AVD environment.
 This solution helps solve several personalization challenges.
 However, Citrix is able to extend the capabilities to include items like

 - User-Installed Applications